awsdocs/amazon-lumberyard-user-guide/doc_source/component-point-light.md

 For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) System](ebus-intro.md)\.

-All light components share common Ebus functions\.
+All light components share common EBus functions\.
 For more information, see [Light Components EBus Request Bus Interface](component-area-light.md#component-light-ebusrequest)\.